Torlus/w3c-payments-pp/README.md

 #### Initialization

 From the customer (cardholder) side:
-* Alice owns an account at Bank A, which provided her also a credit card.
+* Alice owns an account at Bank A, which also provided her with a credit card.
 * Alice provided a public key to Bank A, and after some identity verification, Bank A signed this public key.
 * Alice also owns some coupons from Company C, and owns a public key signed by the same entity.

 From the merchant (acceptor) side:
 * Bob runs an e-commerce store.
-Bank B provided him an account, as well as an acceptor contract.
+Bank B provided him with an account, as well as an acceptor contract.
 * Bob provided a public key to his bank, and after some identity verification, Bank B signed this public key.
 * Bob's store accepts coupons from Company C, therefore one of Bob's public key has been signed by the same entity.